pgavazzi1/A-Star-Pancake-Probelm/README.md

     python ucs_pancake.py

 Although I have written an impelmentation for this, I must warn that it runs very slowly and by my calculations it takes a lot longer to run than the A* solution.
 So it is not the most efficant program in the world and the a* runs much faster and is more efficant.
 It is really neat to see how a simple heuristic function actually helps the algorithm find were it needs to go.

-Files:

-  pancake_fliper.py:
-    Contains the implementation for the A* algorithm that will solve the pancake problem.
-Also conatins the definition and implementation for the node class that holds the pancake stack as well as facts about that particular stack.

-  ucs_pancake.py:
-    Contains the implementation for the UCS algorithm that will solve the pancake problem.
-Takes forever to run sometimes so not worth wasting your time sitting for more than a minute or two for an answer (I know, I waited an hour for it to stop and it kept going)

-  a*_test.py:
-    Contains unit test for some functions in my search implementation.

-run:
+## Interacting with Program:
-    To run the a* program, run the pancake_fliper.py and follow these
+To run the a* program, run the pancake_fliper.py and follow these instructions:
-    instructions:

-     -  The program will ask for the user to input pancakes into the stack one by one, so enter a correct number and the program will move on.
+The program will ask for the user to input pancakes into the stack one by one, so enter a correct number and the program will move on.
 If one enters an incorrect size or one that is already in the stack, then the program will ask for another number until it recives correct input

-     -  After the stack is full, it will produce a count down to the Search and then will preform the search.
+After the stack is full, it will produce a count down to the Search and then will preform the search.
 It will print out every stack it is currently exploring took

-     -  If it has reached the goal or the frontier is empty, it will either print out a message about the ideal path to the goal or qill print one about it's failure to reach the goal, then the program terminates
+If it has reached the goal or the frontier is empty, it will either print out a message about the ideal path to the goal or qill print one about it's failure to reach the goal, then the program terminates.

-    To run the USC program, run the ucs_pancake.py and follow these the same instructions above
+Note: To run the USC program, run the ucs_pancake.py and follow these the same instructions above.